 Finding a right software house for the initial stages of work makes a lot of sense, but companies often choose this option even in later phases, to minimize both risks and costs of outsourced software development.

 It’s typical for any product lifecycle to have moments where your team will be in the middle of about eight things at once.
 There will be moments when you will want to, or will be forced to, slow down for some reason.
 Maybe your frontend team will have to wait for the backend devs to finish up their portion of the work.
 Maybe you’ll be running out of funds.
 Or you’ll want to rethink your business model.

-According to Deloitte’s Global Outsourcing Survey from May 2016, 59% of companies which decide to outsource do so to cut costs, while 47% choose outsourcing to solve capacity issues which indirectly refers to the risk management I’m mentioning in this article:
+According to Deloitte’s Global Outsourcing Survey from May 2016, 59% of companies which decide to outsource software development do so to cut costs, while 47% choose outsourcing to solve capacity issues which indirectly refers to the risk management I’m mentioning in this article:

 The chart above also says that outsourcing provides access to intellectual capital, an aspect that 28% of respondents considered important.